HubRise/website/content/apps/ikentoo-lightspeed/en/overview.md

 ## Description

-iKentoo Bridge is an app developed by HubRise that allows the communication between HubRise and the iKentoo EPOS.
+iKentoo Lightspeed K-Series is an iPad and cloud Point of Sales system for restaurants and hoteliers.
+Acquired by Lightspeed, iKentoo will keep expanding to new international markets.

-iKentoo is now **Lightspeed K-Series**.
-For more information, read the [announcement on Lightspeed blog](https://www.lightspeedhq.co.uk/blog/lightspeed-restaurant-k-series/).
+iKentoo Bridge is an app developed by HubRise that allows the communication between HubRise and the iKentoo Lightspeed K-Series EPOS.

 ## Integration features

-iKentoo connects to your HubRise account through iKentoo Bridge, an app developed by HubRise. iKentoo Bridge provides a user interface to see the requests sent to the EPOS and responses received.
+iKentoo Lightspeed K-Series connects to your HubRise account through iKentoo Bridge, an app developed by HubRise. iKentoo Bridge provides a user interface to see the requests sent to the EPOS and responses received.

 Connecting iKentoo Bridge to HubRise allows iKentoo to: